AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Types.md

 An SdsType with the InterpolationMode set to ``Discrete`` cannot have a Property with an InteroplationMode.
-For more information on interpolation of events see Interpolation_.
+For more information on interpolation of events see [Interpolation](#interpolation).

 Uom is the unit of measure for the Property.
 The Uom of a Property may be specified by the name or the